transportenergy/ipcc-ar6-wg3-ch10/README.rst

     - ``AR6-world``, ``AR6-R5``, ``AR6-R10``, ``AR6-country``—these indicate which snapshot of data from the AR6 database is used.

-  - Each dated folder contains a ``data/`` subfolder with CSV dumps of the data used each plot.
+  - Each dated folder contains a ``data/`` subfolder with ZIP files containing CSV dumps of the data used each plot.
     The file names match figure file names, with additions, e.g.:

     - ``_plot.csv``: the actual values, e.g. descriptive statistics (median etc.) displayed in the plot.